 Live your faith daily in your work, ministry, and relationships.
-I think that is a lesson or “take-a-way” for us all.
+I think that is a lesson or “takeaway” for us all.
+Don’t you?

-If we do, we’ll be just like that little girl: a woman of influence who embodies the qualities of a virtuous woman.
+If we consistently show up as generous women willing to help while being kind and excellent, we’ll be just like that little girl: a woman of influence who embodies the qualities of a virtuous woman.
 Regardless of our social status, race, or how much cheese we have in our bank accounts!

 Here is the story from BibleGateway.com in the Message translation.
 So much drama in this one little story.

 5 1-3 Naaman was general of the army under the king of Aram.
 He was important to his master, who held him in the highest esteem because it was by him that God had given victory to Aram: a truly great man, but afflicted with a grievous skin disease.
 It so happened that Aram, on one of its raiding expeditions against Israel, captured a young girl who became a maid to Naaman’s wife.
 One day she said to her mistress, “Oh, if only my master could meet the prophet of Samaria, he would be healed of his skin disease.”

 4 Naaman went straight to his master and reported what the girl from Israel had said.

 5 “Well then, go,” said the king of Aram.
 “And I’ll send a letter of introduction to the king of Israel.”

 So he went off, taking with him about 750 pounds of silver, 150 pounds of gold, and ten sets of clothes.